eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 [![Documentation](media/documentation.svg)](https://docs.microsoft.com/azure/iot-develop/)
 [![Quickstart](media/quickstart.svg)](https://docs.microsoft.com/azure/iot-develop/quickstart-devkit-mxchip-az3166)

 This Readme provides basic details to clone the repo and flash the device.
-For a detailed walkthrough on how to build the image, flash the device, create an IoT Central application, and connect the device to it, see the companion article [Quickstart: Connect an MXCHIP AZ3166 devkit to IoT Central](https://docs.microsoft.com/azure/iot-develop/quickstart-devkit-mxchip-az3166).
+The linked documentation provides additional details including how to create an IoT Central application, and connect the device to it.

 For guidance on connecting additional devices, see the series [Getting started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).